ComposioHQ/composio/HACKTOBER_FEST_2024.md

 1. Find issues tagged with "hacktoberfest" in the Composio GitHub repo
 2. Submit your pull requests
 3. Our maintainers will review and accept your contributions
-4. Fill out [this Google Form](https://forms.gle/your-form-link-here) to verify your identity and contributions

 For quicker assistance, join our [Discord community](https://dub.composio.dev/discord)!